kadojs/kado/doc/guides/MakeSimpleWebsite.md

 $ node app
 ```

-Considering that command executes and stays running without any errors your
-web server is complete and serving "Hello World" HTML from
+This command should execute without error.
+Now, your web server is complete and serving "Hello World" HTML from
 [localhost:3000](http://localhost:3000) now with your partials being rendered
 as well as serving the new CSS.